Google Helps Establish Cyber Security Clinic With $20 Million Donation - ExBulletin

 Google Helps Establish Cyber Security Clinic With $20 Million Donation

 Google CEO Sundar Pichai on Thursday pledged $20 million to support and expand the Cybersecurity Clinics Consortium, opening thousands of students to potential careers in cybersecurity.
-As well as making introductions, he helped protect small government agencies, local hospitals, and nonprofits from hacking.
+In addition to making introductions, he helped protect small government agencies, local hospitals, and nonprofits from hacking.

 The new effort addresses both a 38% increase in the number of cyberattacks globally in 2022 and a shortage of trained candidates to stop cyberattacks, Pichai said.
 Stated.

-Note: Editor’s Note: This article is part of Chronicle’s partnership with The Associated Press and The Conversation to expand coverage of philanthropic and nonprofit organizations.
-Three organizations have received support for this work from the Lilly Foundation.
-AP is solely responsible for the content of this article.